King IVTM Report by Principle at 27 Oct 2023 | ||

 Members of the Board are required to declare their interests as provided for in the Companies Act, both on an annual basis, by means of a Disclosure of Interests and prior to the commencement of each meeting in regard to the business of the meeting.
 Board members are also encouraged to declare interests as and when changes occur.

-Furthermore, the Board Charter includes a statement on racial diversification, in terms of which the Board will strive to meet legislated and / or regulated employment equity targets applicable from time to time.
+Furthermore, the Board Charter includes a policy statement on racial diversification, in terms of which the Board strives to meet legislated and / or regulated employment equity targets applicable from time to time at Board level.

 Messrs Norbert Sasse (Group: CEO), Estienne de Klerk (CEO:SA) and Gerald Völkel (Group Financial Director) serve on the Growthpoint Board in the capacity of Executive Directors, to ensure that the Board has more than one point of direct interaction with Management.
 Chair of the governing body: The role of the Chairman and CEO are distinct.
 The Chairman, Mr Rhidwaan Gasant, is an independent non-executive director.
 His responsibilities are outlined in, but not limited to what is contained in the Chairman’s charter.
 Growthpoint’s Group CEO is Mr Norbert Sasse.
-During FY2022 the Board appointed Mr Andile Sangqu as the Lead Independent Director to strengthen independence on the Board.
+Mr Andile Sangqu is the Lead Independent Director to strengthen independence on the Board.

 The Chairman’s charter is explicit in that it only makes provision for the appointment of an independent non-executive director in the role of Chairman, as defined by the King IV Code and the JSE Listings Requirements. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P7 Prac 6 K IV™ P7 Prac 7.a K IV™ P7 Prac 7.b K IV™ P7 Prac 7.c K IV™ P7 Prac 7.d K IV™ P7 Prac 7.e K IV™ P7 Prac 32.g K IV™ P7 Prac 33 K IV™ P7 Prac 36.c K IV™ P7 Prac 36.d K IV™ P7 Prac 36.e K IV™ P7 Prac 37 K IV™ P7 Prac 38.a K IV™ P7 Prac 38.b K IV™ P7 Prac 30.d K IV™ P7 Prac 30.e K IV™ P7 Prac 30.f K IV™ P7 Prac 30.g K IV™ P7 Prac 30.h K IV™ P7 Prac 30.i K IV™ P7 Prac 31 K IV™ P7 Prac 32.b K IV™ P7 Prac 32.c K IV™ P7 Prac 32.d K IV™ P7 Prac 32.e K IV™ P7 Prac 32.f K IV™ P7 Prac 34 K IV™ P7 Prac 35 K IV™ P7 Prac 36.a K IV™ P7 Prac 36.b K IV™ P7 Prac 7.f K IV™ P7 Prac 8 K IV™ P7 Prac 13 K IV™ P7 Prac 14 K IV™ P7 Prac 15 K IV™ P7 Prac 16.a K IV™ P7 Prac 16.b K IV™ P7 Prac 16.c K IV™ P7 Prac 17 K IV™ P7 Prac 18 K IV™ P7 Prac 19 K IV™ P7 Prac 20 K IV™ P7 Prac 21 K IV™ | |